Universal deterministic quantum operations in microwave quantum links: Quantum state transfer

 It is worth mentioning that the control~\eqref{eq:gt} may compensate asymmetries in the cavity properties $\kappa_2\neq \kappa_1$ in a straightforward manner.
 In addition, one may generate photons with a bandwidth reduced by a factor $\eta=\kappa_1/\tilde\kappa\geq 1$.
 As we will discuss later, this is relevant since narrower photons are less prone to imperfections.
 However, since such narrow photons demand an $\eta$ times longer protocol, there is a trade off between imperfections and decoherence.
+In addition, it is worth noting that a limited bandwidth with typical values (i.e. few hundreds of MHz) does not introduce a significant distortion of the control $g(t)$ (see App.~\ref{app:Bandwidth} for details).